bsgrigorov/personal-site/src/data/about.md

 - In grade 8 I was terrified to take my first Physics class, but 10 minutes into the class I realized I absolutely loved it.
 - When applying for universities I ended up getting rejected for Physics and only accepted for CS degrees (which were my backup choices).
 I had to accept an offer for CS and transfer to Physics later on.
 However CS was quite enjoyable so I did both and now work entirely in the CS industry.
 - I didn't expect to spend 5 years at SAP, but I have constantly found new opportunities and challenges and enjoyed my work.
-- Moving to Coinbase was a calculated risk during a down market for Crypto, but so far it has panned out.
+- Moving to Coinbase was a calculated risk during a down market for Crypto, but it turned out alright.
 - After joining Synapse I was the only DevOps engineer and got to setup our blockchain infrastructure the way I saw fit and learned a lot doing it.
 - Two months after meeting my girlfriend, we went backpacking in Southeast Asia for 3 months.
 It was a great experience and we are still together.